cfusting/conditional-growth/README.md

 #### Build

 Clone this repository and navigate into the root folder.
+Build the Dockerfile and tag it "grow".

 ```bash
 docker build -t grow .
 ```

-### Optimizing a Creature
+### Example: Optimizing a Creature in gridworld

 In this example we will build a creature for which surface area is maximized and volume is minimized.